emeth-/iom-reverse-engineering/README.md

 * Mission 1 = ["Mace", "Broadsword"].
 Verified in screenshots

 * Mission 2 = ["Bow", "Hammer"].
 Two screenshots have double bows.
 One screenshot shows a broadsword, which was likely picked up in Mission 1 and then dropped here when a new weapon was picked up.
-The Java clone includes Hammer, which we are unable to verify, but we include it here because it's the same base stat-line as bow and if we don't put it here it wouldn't fit anywhere.
+The Java clone includes Hammer, and [this guide](https://emeth-.github.io/iom-reverse-engineering/online_guides/backups_of_guides/GoldEyeGriffin%20got%20their%20homepage%20at%20Neopets.com.html) includes hammer (albeit for iom v2).

 * Mission 3 = ["Magic_Force_Spell", "Magic_Force_Spell"].
 We have three unique game screenshots, all three of which have double Magic_Force_Spell spawned.
 The Java clone includes Berserker_Battleaxe as a possible spawn here - but I believe that is incorrect.
 None of our three unique screenshots support that.
 Also there is an advanced guide at http://www.neopets.com/~Demeanours which shows the items his team holds after beating Mission 3 and Mission 4, and in neither of them does any soldier have a Berserker_Battleaxe, even though it would be far better than the Magic_Force_Spell they are holding.
 So with that, I'm removing Berserker_Battleaxe from this spawn, and doing double Magic_Force_Spell, which fits all our screenshots and the guide.